embrace-io/embrace-docs/content/android/log-message-api.md

 Embrace.getInstance().logError("Loading not finished in time.", props, false);
 ```

-Here's a breakdown of the arguments being passed to the `logError` message.
+Here's a breakdown of the arguments being passed to the `logError` method.

 1. **The message.** The string is the message itself.
 Try to make this short yet informative.
 1. **Properties.** This is a map of key-value pairs you can use to categorize and filter log messages with.